tobiasbriones/blog/entrepreneurship/hn/logistics/product-importation-logistics-in-hn-2023-11-03/index.md

-It's important to consider that **San Pedro Sula is claimed to be the most important economic and industrial area** of Honduras [5], so it's strategic to run operations there.
-Although it's a dangerous zone as mentioned in [Importing Products and Running Businesses in HN](#importing-products-and-running-businesses-in-hn), you might get your niche more safely.
+It's important to consider that **San Pedro Sula is claimed to be the most important economic and industrial area** of Honduras [5], so it's strategic to run operations there, so *you might as well land to SPS*.
+Although it's a dangerous zone, as mentioned in
+[Importing Products and Running Businesses in HN](#importing-products-and-running-businesses-in-hn), you might get your niche more safely.
 For example, some maps tell you how "violent" a zone is according to data [9].